mdn/content/files/en-us/learn/tools_and_testing/understanding_client-side_tools/package_management/index.md

 Where npm is shown in the examples below, pnpm can be swapped in and the command will work.

-yarn is often thought to be quicker than npm in terms of installation process (though your mileage may vary).
+Yarn is often thought to be quicker than npm in terms of installation process (though your mileage may vary).
 This is important to developers because there can be a significant amount of time wasted on waiting for dependencies to install (and copy to the computer).

-> **Note:** The npm package manager is **not** required to install packages from the npm registry, even though they share the same name. pnpm and yarn can consume the same `package.json` format as npm, and can install any package from the npm and other package registries.
+> **Note:** The npm package manager is **not** required to install packages from the npm registry, even though they share the same name. pnpm and Yarn can consume the same `package.json` format as npm, and can install any package from the npm and other package registries.

 Let's review the common actions you'll want to perform with package managers.